avparadox/e-library-rest-apis/README.md

-# Docs for Rest API Project.
+# Docs for E-Library Rest APIs

 Hey I'll keep on writing what I learnt.
 Hopefully we complete this.